- BO1 - Best of 1 Setting.

 - Third offences and beyond will result in forfeiture of the game, regardless of current scoreline.

-- Players have 10 minutes to show up once a match is ready.
-If they don't show up within 10 minutes, their opposition can submit a ticket from the match page in order to claim a forfeit win.
+Players have 10 minutes to show up once a match is ready.
+If they don't show up within 10 minutes, their opposition may claim a forfeit win by submitting a ticket.

 - If a game starts with severe connection issues, both players must agree to start a new game.